High precision inspection of smartphone camera plastic lenses

 The HP-S-X1C scanning sensor offers a low probing force to protect the lens when tactile probing is needed.
 With a small sensor spot size of 5 μm, the optical Precitec S0.3 offers high resolution scans of the lenses and detailed evaluation of form.
 To push efficiency further, the SENMATION SX automated sensor exchange system enables users to switch seamlessly between these measurement methods without manual interaction.

-Supporting these high accuracy sensor options, the Leitz PMM Gold’s closed-frame design and moving table ensure repeatable sub-micron accuracy.
+Supporting these high accuracy sensor options, the Leitz PMM-C’s closed-frame design and moving table ensure repeatable sub-micron accuracy.
 The machine’s active vibration damping system ensures stable measurement.
 In addition, the CMM’s relatively compact build offers a small footprint and makes it ideal for installation where there is reduced floor space.

 Because lenses are usually evaluated according to defined mathematical equations, the metrology software needs to be sophisticated enough to perform these evaluations and accurately present measurement results.
 Hexagon’s QUINDOS enables users to not only leverage standardised evaluation methods but to adapt measuring programs to the specific needs of different types of aspheric lenses.
 Whether the lenses are symmetric or asymmetric, concave or convex, QUINDOS provides the optimum evaluation methods.
 To streamline interpretation of measurement results, QUINDOS can present the complete lens in 3D graphic plots, with colour-coded representation of deviations, 2D graphic reports to visualise the form deviation of the scanning line and a text/number-based measurement report.